For Content Partners Story Insights Earned Media

 Is this newsworthy?

-Writers and editors are constantly making the judgment call about whether a story is deserving of their time, resources, and — when talking about print — their available space.
+Writers and editors are constantly making judgment calls about whether a story is deserving of their time, resources, and — if they work in print media — their available space.
 Taking on one story inherently means passing on another.

 But this decision isn't made solely on gut feeling.
 There are guiding principles about what makes a story newsworthy.